DM-Berger/kappa/notes/notes.md

   source prediction $\symbfit{y}_{\text{base}}$, which may or not be similar to the true labels $\symbfit{y}$

-Finally, both the true labels and predicted labels can have different distributions.
+Finally, both the true labels and predicted labels can have **different distributions**.
+That is, modeling the

-### Class Sorting
+### Class Distributions

 Without loss of generality, for $c$ classes, where class $i$ occurs with probability $p_i$, we can sort the **class probabilities** into a class